When most beginners start thinking about building their online presence, they don’t necessarily know the difference between a blog and a website.

 A website could contain a blog with many static pages.
 A blog also could contain a bunch of static pages like our about page.

 Which One Is Better For You?

 Choosing between a blog or a website depends on your needs.
-If you are a company that just wants to create a website to showcase what you are doing and don’t mind the hassle of creating new pages, contents, and so on, then all you need is just a website.
+If you are a company that just wants to create a website to showcase what you are doing and don’t mind the hassle of creating new pages, content, and so on, then all you need is just a website.

 You create it once, update it every now and then, and leave it.
-This could also be great for people who are using the domain name just to showcase their resume and don’t want to create new posts.
+This could also be great for people who are using the domain name just to showcase their resumes and don’t want to create new posts.

 But if you want to post new content regularly to share new information (for example, updates in the company), then you will need a blog.

-If you need to create content to build a brand, answer people’s questions and have an audience that is waiting for new updates from you, then you obviously need a blog.
+If you need to create content to build a brand, answer people’s questions, and have an audience that is waiting for new updates from you, then you obviously need a blog.